devods/devodstoolkit/README.md

 2. Profile: `devo_loader = devo.Loader(profile={your_profile})`

 The credentials of the loader are files and the paths to them are passed to the class as strings.

+#### Real Time vs historical

+Both real time and historical data can be sent into Devo using the Loader.
+The `historical` argument to any of the loading method is used to specify if the data should be loaded in real time or with a historical timestamp.

+For real time uploads, each record sent to Devo will be given an eventdate equal to the time that it was received by Devo.
+In the case of real time uploads, no timestamp needs to be provided within the data itself.

+For historical uploads, each record must have a timestamp.
+The timestamp should be specified using either `ts_index` or `ts_name` (see the description of the methods for more information).
+This timestamp should be in the form of `YYYY-MM-DD hh:mm:ss` with the seconds having an optional fractional component.
+Note that any object that has a string representation of this form is a valid timestamp.
+For example, a `datetime.datetime` object meets this criteria.
+Warning: historical data should be sent into Devo in order

 #### Methods